Backlight Bleed Test & Screen Bleeding Test Android

 If the bleed is above what the manufacturer considers normal, you can usually claim warranty.
 Minor bleed often isn’t covered.

-Show a full black screen in a dark room and look closely at the screen edges for any light glow or leaks.
+Run a black bleed test by showing a full black screen in a dark room and looking closely at the screen edges for any light glow or leaks.
+This is sometimes called a screen bleading test, though the correct term is screen bleeding test.

 How do you fix backlight bleed?